Melanism: In amphibians

 The alpine salamander, Salamandra atra, has one subspecies (S. atra atra) that is completely black.
 The pigment comes from a specific cell called a melanophore, which produce the compound melanin.

 There are four other subspecies of this salamander, and they have varying levels of melanin pigmentation.
 The subspecies have yellow spots in different concentrations or proportions.
 The pigment-producing cells that contribute to the yellow spots of some sub-species are called xanthophores.
 It appears that the fully-black phenotypes do not ever develop these xanthophores.
 Alpine salamanders produce a toxin from their skin, and both fully melanistic, black salamanders and spotted individuals produce the compound.

 Studies done that traced DNA histories have suggested that the original alpine salamander phenotype was black with some yellow spots, meaning that the fully black color evolved over time and was thus selected for over many generations.

 In humans

 Melanism, meaning a mutation that results in completely dark skin, does not exist in humans.
-Melanin is the primary determinant of the degree of skin pigmentation and protects the body from harmful ultraviolet radiation.
-The same ultraviolet radiation is essential for the synthesis of vitamin D in skin, so lighter colored skin – less melanin – is an adaptation related to the prehistoric movement of humans away from equatorial regions, as there is less exposure to sunlight at higher latitudes.
-People from parts of Africa, South Asia, Southeast Asia, and Australia may have very dark skin, but this is not melanism.
+In humans, the amount of melanin is determined by three dominant alleles (AABBCC), and different ethnicities have varying amounts.